Open Standard · Apache 2.0 · v0.12

 Merkle tree hashing

 Each governed resource — policy, prompt, tool definition, agent config — is hashed individually.
 Parent hashes combine children.
 The root becomes the governance_hash on every AIGP event.
+Leaf positions are hash-sorted for determinism, so order is stable across SDKs.

 JWS event signing